Painkillers Can Be Deadly

 However, According To The FDA

-Every day, 60 people like you, die from opioid painkillers.
+Every day, 60 people die from opioid painkiller overdoses.
 That’s 22,000 people every single year.
 Furthermore, four out of the six most deadly prescription painkillers given to Americans like you are powerful painkillers known as opioids.

 Similar to heroin, opioids are related to the opium that comes from poppies.
 Opium has long been known for its painkilling effects.
 Modern opioids, however, are up to 100 times more potent and are therefore much more dangerous.